tnc-ca-geo/animl-base/README.md

 You can then test the configuration with:

 ```
-sudo logrotate /etc/logrotate.conf --debug
+$ sudo logrotate /etc/logrotate.conf --debug
 ```

-### Start Multibase Server and Animl Base as daemons
+### Start Multibase Server and Animl Base and temp-monitor.py as daemons
 If you haven't plugged the Buckeye X-series PC Base to the Pi, you can do that now.

 We use [PM2](https://pm2.keymetrics.io/docs) to manage the application processes.
-To start both the Buckeye Multibase Server and Animl Base up as daemons that will run in the background and automatically launch on restart, navigate to `~/animl-base/animl-base` and run:
+To start the Buckeye Multibase Server, Animl Base, and the temp-monitor.py script up as daemons that will run in the background and automatically launch on restart, navigate to `~/animl-base/animl-base` and run:

 ```
 $ npm run start-daemon